Minnesota may bypass governor on voter ID law

 Thirty states have laws requiring voters to show at least some type of identification to vote in November, according to the National Council of State Legislatures.

 Republican supporters have said voter ID laws were needed to prevent voter fraud.
-Opponents say the law addressed a problem that does not exist and would restrict voting by students, the elderly and the homeless, groups seen as more likely to support Democrats.
+Opponents say the law addressed a largely nonexistent problem and would restrict voting by students, the elderly and the homeless, groups seen as more likely to support Democrats.

-If approved by the Minnesota Legislature, the proposed amendment would go before voters in the November election, bypassing Dayton, who vetoed a voter photo ID bill that state lawmakers approved last year.
+If approved by both sides of the legislature the proposed amendment would go before voters in the November election, bypassing Dayton, who vetoed a voter photo ID bill that state lawmakers approved last year.

 "Right now we have a system that is weak in the area of voter registration, lots of access, but very weak on integrity in the voter registration process," Republican Representative Mary Kiffmeyer said at the opening of discussion on Tuesday.

-"We should have an upfront openness, transparency and honesty in the voter registration process," Kiffmeyer said.
+"We should have an upfront openness, transparency and honesty in the voter registration process," said Kiffmeyer, a sponsor.

 Kiffmeyer also said the amendment would continue to allow same-day voter registration, absentee-voting, senior voting, mail-in balloting, and access to voting for college students and members of the military.